Soluto/kamus/example/README.md

 You might have to pass aditional arguments, based on your installation.

 After encrypting the secret, open `deployment-kamus\configmap.yaml`.
-Modify the value of `key` to the encrypted value returned from the CLI.
+Modify the value of `token` to the encrypted value returned from the CLI.

 Now, run
 ```